yegor256/blog/_drafts/_parse.md

 <!-- here: http://www.yegor256.com/2014/09/16/getters-and-setters-are-evil.html#comment-3438202653 -->

-The traditional way of integrating object-oriented backend with an external system is through [data transfer objects]({% pst 2016/jul/2016-07-06-data-transfer-object %}), which are serialized into JSON before going out and deserialized from it when coming back.
+The traditional way of integrating object-oriented back-end with an external system is through [data transfer objects]({% pst 2016/jul/2016-07-06-data-transfer-object %}), which are serialized into JSON before going out and deserialized when coming back.
 This way is as much popular as it is wrong.
-The serialialization part should be replaced by [printers]({% pst 2016/apr/2016-04-05-printers-instead-of-getters %}), which I explained ealier.
+The serialization part should be replaced by [printers]({% pst 2016/apr/2016-04-05-printers-instead-of-getters %}), which I explained ealier.
 Here is my take on deserialization, which should be done by&mdash;guess what&mdash;objects.